bladwing/authorizationForm/README.md

 5) If you create wrong link for example: https://authwindows.netlify.app/dgsfsd
-You recieve - 404 error page.
+You receive - 404 error page.

 To be continued....